 The new Grow-on Buildings are the latest addition to Exeter Science Park’s central core, and mark the next phase in the evolution of Park, which has created an environment where STEMM-based businesses can thrive; with access to state-of-the-art facilities, equipment and expertise.

 Space-efficient and sustainable with clean, modern lines and flashes of colour, the buildings, named Lamarr, Newton and Turning, were designed to provide flexible combinations of offices or laboratories for expanding businesses to occupy as they outgrow the Park’s incubation spaces.

 17000 sqft (divided into two) & 10,000 sqft

-Each has been designed to provide a significant degree of flexibility during its life to allow the building to potentially be subdivided in a number of configurations ranging between a single occupier double storey unit of 1600 sq m to 8 single storey units of 200 sq. m each.
+Flexibility: Since the users may have limited-time tenancies in the buildings, the space provides a significant degree of flexibility during its life to allow the building to be subdivided in a number of configurations/uses and offering everything from a single-occupier double-storey unit of 1600 sqm to 12 single-storey units of 200 sqm each.